lml/commontator/README.md

 ```

 You are now free to modify them and have any changes made manifest in your application.
+You can safely remove files you do not want to customize.

+You can customize subscription emails (mailer views) with `rake commontator:copy:views`.

-If copying Commontator's locales, please note that by default Rails will not autoload locales in subfolders of `config/locales` (like ours) unless you add the following to your `application.rb`:
+If copying Commontator's locales, please note that by default Rails will not autoload locales in
+subfolders of `config/locales` (like ours) unless you add the following to your `application.rb`:

 ```rb
 config.i18n.load_path += Dir[root.join('config', 'locales', '**', '*.yml')]